What is a good GMAT score?

 Harvard and Stanford

 The GRE has become more common and is considered an acceptable replacement for the GMAT.
-One in four and one in five students got in with a GRE score for GSB and HBS, respectively.
+At the GSB, 33% of Class of 2024 applicants submitted a GRE score.
+Meanwhile, at HBS, 30% submitted a GRE score.

 Wharton and Columbia